PLEASE NOTE: We are NOT a suicide helpline, and we DO NOT monitor this website or answer any calls through the website

 ental health does not discriminate.

 Mental illness may affect you regardless of whom you love, what you look like, what you believe, or how much money you have in the bank.
 In fact, it impacts up to 46.6 million adults in America, according to data from the National Institute of Mental Health.
 That's nearly one in five adults.

-But while mental health issues affect all people, we need to talk about how coping and receiving care is a much different story.
+But while mental health issues affect everyone, we need to talk about how coping and receiving care is a different story.

-The truth is, people from minority groups are less likely to receive mental health care than others.
+The truth is that people from minority groups are less likely to receive mental health care than others.

-Research from the American Psychiatric Association (APA) shows that in 2015, for example, 48% of white adults living with mental illness received mental health services, compared with 31% of Black and Hispanic adults, and 22% of Asian adults.
+Research from the American Psychiatric Association (APA) shows that in 2015, 48% of white adults living with mental illness received mental health services, compared with 31% of Black and Hispanic adults and 22% of Asian adults.

 Stress and mental health challenges can be isolating enough without the added barrier of physical distancing.
 Therefore, it is crucial to regularly check in on your loved ones during these challenging times.
 Even if things seem outwardly fine, you never know when someone is waiting to be heard.

 "Reach out to them and let them know you are thinking of them and they are loved and that you would love to talk or get together but do not push them," says Emily, 18.
 "Allow them to open up and talk to you on their own time.
 Send them things that make you happy and share the joy with them."

 When reaching out to a friend or family member, try to really listen to what they have to say and what they need from you.
-Sometimes, it's just someone to vent to or bounce thoughts off of, and other times they may be looking for advice or support in getting something done.
+Sometimes, it's just someone to vent to or bounce thoughts off of; other times, they may be looking for advice or support in getting something done.

 "To support a friend, I will show my love for them and listen to them with an open mind.
 Sincerity and empathy are paramount,"